 This position is in a represented bargaining unit.

 UC Berkeley has an excellent benefits package as well as a number of policies and programs to support employees as they balance work and family, if applicable.

-This pool will remain open until April 12, 2020 to accommodate course needs and new applicants.
-Appointments are made for three semesters per year: fall, spring, and summer.
-If you wish to remain in the pool after April 12, 2020 you will need to reapply.
+This pool will remain open until February 1, 2021.
+If you wish to remain in the pool after February 1, 2021 you will need to reapply.